binovo/l10n-spain/l10n_es_edi_verifactu/README.rst

 Spain - Verifactu
 =================

-When posting an invoice, a Verifactu XML is created, sending of the XML to the Verifactu systems is not implemented because there is not developing environment yet.
+When posting an invoice, a Verifactu XML is created, sending of the XML to the Verifactu systems is only implemented to the developing environment, there is no production environment yet.

 Supported and tested validation schemas: 0.12.2	16/04/2024